Skip to content

 #Channel Lineups and Content Libraries

-YouTube TV functions as a cable replacement.
-It carries 100+ live channels across categories: ESPN, ESPN2, FS1, TNT, TBS, CNN, MSNBC, Fox News, HGTV, Food Network, and local ABC, CBS, NBC, and Fox affiliates based on your zip code.
-Sports fans get NFL Network, NBA TV, and MLB Network out of the box.
+YouTube TV is a full cable replacement with 100+ live channels.
+ESPN, FS1, TNT, CNN, HGTV, Food Network, and local ABC/CBS/NBC/Fox affiliates are all included.
+Sports fans also get NFL Network, NBA TV, and MLB Network.

 Peacock skips live channels entirely.
 Instead, it delivers 80,000+ hours of on-demand content from NBCUniversal: every season of The Office, Parks and Recreation, 30 Rock, and Suits, plus Universal movie franchises like Fast & Furious, Jurassic World, and Jason Bourne that rotate in on a regular basis.
 Live sports coverage is limited to marquee events like Sunday Night Football, Premier League, Big Ten football, and WWE premium live events.